 The repeating behavior of fast radio bursts (FRBs) is regarded as a key clue to understanding their physical origin, yet reliably distinguishing repeaters from apparent non-repeaters with current observations remains challenging.
 Here we propose a physically interpretable and practically quantifiable classification framework based on spectral morphology.
 Using dimensionality reduction, clustering, and feature-importance analysis, we identify the spectral running $r$ and spectral index $\gamma$ as the most critical parameters for distinguishing repeaters from apparent non-repeaters in the CHIME/FRB sample.
 In the $\gamma$-$r$ space, repeaters preferentially occupy regions with steeper, narrower-band spectra, whereas non-repeaters cluster in flatter, broader-band regions, resulting in a clear density separation.
-We further construct an empirical probability map in the $\gamma$-$r$ space, showing a clear gradient of repetition likelihood, from $\sim$65\% in the high-repetition region to $\sim$5\% in the low-repetition region.
-Combining this with Gaussian Mixture Model posterior analysis, we identify several apparent non-repeaters with high inferred repetition probability, recommending them as priority targets for future monitoring.
+We further construct a probability map in the $\gamma$-$r$ space based on Gaussian Mixture Model posterior analysis, revealing a clear gradient of repetition likelihood from $\sim$67\% in the high-repetition region to $\sim$7\% in the low-repetition region.
+This model also identifies several apparent non-repeaters with high inferred repetition probability, highlighting them as priority targets for future monitoring.
 This framework provides a simple and generalizable tool for assessing repeatability in the CHIME/FRB sample and highlights the diagnostic power of spectral morphology in unveiling FRB origins.

 \keywords{Radio transient sources (2008) --- Radio bursts (1339) --- Classification systems (253)}